mathspp/mathspp/pages/02.blog/50-shades-of-sign/item.md

  - `x > 0` returned `1`.
  - `x < 0` return `-1`.

-But now, we can replace the equality check `x == 0` by something more Pythonic, right?
+But now, the `x == 0` reminds of the fact that Python has [Truthy and Falsy values][truthy-falsy]!
-In fact, `0` is considered Falsy and any other number will be considered Truthy:
+In fact, `0` is considered Falsy and any other number is considered Truthy:

 ```py
 >>> bool(73)